Rashidapp/Armory_Documentation/logic_nodes/reference.md

 ### Get Cursor State

-Get the state of the mouse cursor.
+Returns the state of the mouse cursor.

 **See also:**